knuthaug/blog.knuthaugen.no/_posts/2014-10-15-usable-and-resilient-npm-repo.md

 ---
 {% include JB/setup %}

-Since we started using a node.js stack in Amedia we have gone through several generations of private npm repo.
+Since we started using a node.js stack in Amedia we have gone through several generations of private npm repos.
 And since we finally have found a model that acutally works I thought I'd share it.

 Our main reason for having a private npm repo is to be able to deploy and work without being dependant on the global repo.
 We follow this model for all our app stacks (using nexus for java, private gem server for ruby).
+We also have internal node modules shared between applications which we won't publish to global repo because of, ehm, reasons.
 All repo managers go down, and you can bet they will go down when it least fits you.
 Been there done that.
-And the long haul latency can be a pain too.
+And the long haul network latency can be a pain too.

 ## First version: replicating couchdb repo